laravel/docs/cashier-paddle.md

 <a name="subscription-single-charges"></a>
 ### Subscription Single Charges

 Subscription single charges allow you to charge subscribers with a one-time charge on top of their subscriptions.
-You must provide one or multiple price ID's for this:
+You must provide one or multiple price ID's when invoking the `charge` method:

     // Charge a single price...
     $response = $user->subscription()->charge('pri_123');